Mansi-Tiwari/gamezone/README.md

 1. Clone the GitHub repository: https://github.com/Mansi-Tiwari/gamezone.git

 2. Install the necessary dependencies: `npm install`

-3.
-4. Start the development server: `npm run dev`
+3. Start the development server: `npm run dev`

-5. Open your web browser and navigate to `http://127.0.0.1:5173/` to access the website.
+4. Open your web browser and navigate to `http://127.0.0.1:5173/` to access the website.

 ## Feedback and Support

-If you have any feedback, suggestions, or issues regarding the CGame website, please feel free to [open an issue]([https://github.com/Mansi-Tiwari/gamezone/issues) in the GitHub repository.
+If you have any feedback, suggestions, or issues regarding the GameZone website, please feel free to [open an issue]([https://github.com/Mansi-Tiwari/gamezone/issues) in the GitHub repository.
 We appreciate your input and will do our best to address any concerns.

 ## License

-The CGame website is released under the [MIT License](https://opensource.org/licenses/MIT).
+The GameZone website is released under the [MIT License](https://opensource.org/licenses/MIT).